FabianoCarregas/human-dev/README.md

 create, edit and remove; categories, subcategories and courses matters. you can also login as an student where you can check the categories with courses, and your information.

-## requirement to run the project, follow the steps below
+## requirements to run the project, follow the steps below

-HumanDev it's using by java 17, so the first step that you take is verify if you have a java 17 or superior in your computer you can check in your terminal by the command below
+HumanDev it's running by java 17, so the first step that you take is verify if you have a java 17 or superior in your computer you can check it in your terminal by the command below
 ```
 java -version
 ```